-It also discuses why you should consider buying the product, some recommended setting changes and offers some things to think about if you prefer to go with a free anti virus application.
+It also discusses why you should consider buying the product, some recommended setting changes, and offers some things to think about if you prefer to go with a free anti virus application.

 Part 2 looks at free McAfee Computer Virus Remover tools.
-McAfee have several good security tools that home users may not be aware of including Stinger and GetSusp.
+McAfee has several good security tools that home users may not be aware of, including Stinger and GetSusp.

 Take a look to find out more.
 These tools enhance your computer protection and scan your PC for nasty viruses that are difficult to remove.

 Part 3 shows how to use the McAfee Removal Tool.
-Removing McAfee products causes lots of home users problems.
+Removing McAfee products causes many home users problems.
 This tool helps you to avoid this scenario.

 Part 4 looks at what McAfee Customer Service have to offer home users.